adaptris/interlok-docs/docs/pages/cookbook/cookbook-aggregating-messages.md

----
-title: Message Aggregation
-keywords: interlok
-tags: [cookbook]
-sidebar: home_sidebar
-permalink: cookbook-aggregating-messages.html
-summary: From time to time you may need to aggregate messages based on a trigger message that indicates some processing as been completed.
+> **Summary:** From time to time you may need to aggregate messages based on a trigger message that indicates some processing as been completed.
----

 {% include tip.html content="You might want to use [split-join-service](/pages/cookbook/cookbook-split-join) to perform an inline split + aggregate." %}